 This MD&A contains certain forward-looking information and statements within the meaning of applicable securities laws.
 The use of any of the words "expect", "anticipate", "estimate", "objective", "ongoing", "may", "will", "project", "believe", "measure", "stability", "depends", "could", "sustainability" and similar expressions are intended to identify forward-looking information or statements.
-In particular, but without limiting the foregoing, this MD&A contains forward-looking information and statements pertaining to the following: Whitecap's focus and strategy; Whitecap's ongoing risk management program and the benefits to be derived therefrom; terms of the Company's risk management contracts; the factors that may affect Whitecap's marketing activities; our expectation that income earned in 2023 will exceed allowable tax pool deductions in 2023; the amount of future decommissioning liabilities; future liquidity and financial capacity; sources of funding the Company's capital program and dividend payments; the belief that available credit facilities combined with anticipated funds flow will be sufficient to satisfy Whitecap's 2023 development capital program and dividend payments for the 2023 fiscal year; the terms of Whitecap's future contractual obligations; and the actions Whitecap expects to take to mitigate the business, environmental and other risks that it faces.
+In particular, but without limiting the foregoing, this MD&A contains forward-looking information and statements pertaining to the following: Whitecap's focus and strategy; Whitecap's ongoing risk management program and the benefits to be derived therefrom; the factors that may affect Whitecap's marketing activities; our expectation that income earned in 2023 will exceed allowable tax pool deductions in 2023; our intention to vigorously defend our tax filing position; our intention to file a notice of objection for each notice of reassessment received; our estimate of the length of time it may take to resolve the reassessments; our view that if Whitecap is ultimately successful in defending its position, then any taxes, interest, and penalties paid to the CRA would be refunded plus interest, and if the CRA is successful then any remaining taxes plus interest and any penalties would have to be remitted by Whitecap; the amount of future decommissioning liabilities; future liquidity and financial capacity; sources of funding the Company's capital program and dividend payments; the belief that available credit facilities combined with anticipated funds flow will be sufficient to satisfy Whitecap's 2023 development capital program and dividend payments for the 2023 fiscal year; the terms of Whitecap's future contractual obligations; and the actions Whitecap expects to take to mitigate the business, environmental and other risks that it faces.